siavava/portfolio/README.md

 [^2]: Nuxt 2 docs offer better examples and and interactive guides,
-      but obviously are not up to date with everything new Nuxt 3 (and, generally, much of nuxt 2 is still present in Nuxt 3 so there's useful stuff to be got there).
+      but obviously are not up to date with everything new Nuxt 3 (but, generally, much of Nuxt 2 is still present in Nuxt 3 so there's useful stuff to be got there).